DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 If an action is rated amber, the team can continue to the next phase, but should complete the actions within 3 months of assessment.

+Once you've added your notes and RAG ratings, you may want to meet again as a panel, to review the completed report before submitting it.

 ## What happens after the report is submitted

-The service assessment team will share the report with the service team.
+The DfE service assessment team will share the report with the service team.

 If the service team accepts the report and there are actions they need to take before their next assessment, they may be in touch with the panel.
 This could mean having a follow-up call, or giving advice on a workshop depending on the actions that need addressing.

-If the team challenges the report or asks for clarification for any of the points made, they’ll need to speak to the service assessment team.
-The service assessment team will then set up a meeting with the assessor panel.
+If the team challenges the report or asks for clarification for any of the points made, they’ll need to speak to the DfE service assessment team.
+The DfE service assessment team will then set up a meeting with the assessor panel.

 [View reports from previous service assessments](link to reports in service).